Harder than it looks

 There are no restrooms here.
 There are lots of trees however and a gas station not too far away.

 A pond comes into play on a few holes, and there is a water carry.
-New players may want to shorten up the tees on these holes, and there is a serious risk of disc loss from more experienced throwers also.
+There is a fair risk of disc loss here.

 There is no parking lot.
 Park on the road by the 1st walk-in entrance.

 * Note on finding course: If you come by I-75 from the north, stay in the far right turn lane, cuz you're going to be turning on to Davies right away, and again stay in the far right turn lane to turn onto Radio Rd, and then a quick left on to Palm Springs Blvd.
 If you stop at the Circle K gas station on Davies, and leave out the other side of the parking lot, you will be facing Palm Springs Blvd when you exit.

 Join Disc Golf Course Review